The Santa Clause: Production

 The script was written on spec by Steve Rudnick and Leo Benvenuti.
 In November 1992, it was announced Hollywood Pictures had acquired the script as a potential starring vehicle for Tim Allen.

 The film was shot at Raleigh Studios in Hollywood, California, and on location in the Greater Toronto Area, with Oakville serving as the city of Lakeside, Illinois.
 The reindeer used in the film were all from the Toronto Zoo.
 The trains used in the North Pole scene and the start of the film were all made by LGB.
+Eric Lloyd had to wear fake teeth and part of his dialogue was rearranged after he knocked out his teeth in an accident on a day off.

 Bill Murray and Chevy Chase were offered the role of Scott Calvin, but both turned it down; Chase declined due to scheduling conflicts, and Murray did not want to do another holiday-themed movie after doing Scrooged.
 Tom Selleck, Robin Williams, Tom Hanks, and Mel Gibson were also considered for the role.
-Jeff Daniels, Stanley Tucci and Bradley Whitford were considered for the role of Neil Miller.
-Patricia Richardson, Patricia Clarkson, Patricia Heaton, and Kate Burton were considered for the role of Laura Miller.
+Jeff Daniels, Stanley Tucci, Christopher McDonald, and Bradley Whitford were considered for the role of Neal Miller.
+Patricia Richardson (Allen's co-star on Home Improvement), Patricia Clarkson, Patricia Heaton, and Kate Burton were considered for the role of Laura Miller.

 Reception

 Box office

 The Santa Clause grossed $145.3 million in the United States and Canada, and $45 million in other territories, for a worldwide, total of $190.3 million.

 The film grossed $19.3 million in its opening weekend, finishing second at the US box office behind Interview with the Vampire which opened with $36 million.
 In its second weekend it grossed $17.1 million, finishing third.
-Over the three-day Thanksgiving frame it then made $20.4 million.
+Over the three-day Thanksgiving frame it then made $20.4 million, peaked at number one.
 In November 2020, with the COVID-19 pandemic limiting new releases, The Santa Clause was re-released into 1,581 theaters and grossed $711,000.

 Freeform and AMC have played the film on television during the holiday season with record ratings.